pavankalyan03/RealEstate_DE_Pipeline/README.md

 A complete data engineering project that transforms raw real estate data from [Housing.com](https://housing.com) into actionable insights for Hyderabad’s property market.
 The solution includes web scraping, cloud-based processing, Snowflake warehousing, and Power BI dashboards — delivering real-time business intelligence to buyers, investors, and analysts.

+> ⚠️ **Note:** This entire repository is designed to be executed within an **Apache Airflow environment**.
+Please ensure Airflow is properly installed and configured before running the pipeline.

 ---

 ## 📌 Problem Statement